Laikipia County

-Laikipia County is one of the 47 Counties of Kenya, located on the Equator in the former Rift Valley Province of the Country.
-Laikipia is a cosmopolitan County and is Listed as County number 31.
+Laikipia County is one of the 47 counties of Kenya, located on the Equator in Northern Mount Kenya region.
+Laikipia is a cosmopolitan county and is listed as county number 31.
 The county has two major urban centres: Nanyuki to the southeast, and Nyahururu to the southwest.
-Its County government headquarters town is Nanyuki.
-The County lies between latitudes 0° 18" South and 0° 51" North and between longitude 36° 11" and 37° 24' East.
-It borders Samburu County to the North, Isiolo County to the North East, Meru County to the East, Nyeri County to the South East, Nyandarua County to the South, Nakuru County to the South West and Baringo County to the West.
+Its county government headquarters town is Rumuruti.

+The county lies between latitudes 0° 18" South and 0° 51" North and between longitudes 36° 11" and 37° 24' East.
+It borders Samburu County to the north, Isiolo County to the north east, Meru County to the east, Nyeri County to the south east, Nyandarua County to the south, Nakuru County to the south west and Baringo County to the west.

-Economic activities in the county consist mainly of tourism and agriculture, chiefly grain crops, ranching and greenhouse horticulture.
+Economic activities in the county consists mainly of tourism and agriculture, chiefly grain crops, ranching and greenhouse horticulture.

 The county encompasses the high, dry Laikipia Plateau, and has a cool, temperate climate with both rainy and dry seasons.
-The county borders Nyandarua, Nyeri, Samburu and Baringo counties.

 Demographics

-Laikipia county has a total population of 518,560 of which 259,440 are males, 259,102 females and 18 intersex persons.
-There are 149,271 household with an average household size of 3.4 persons per household and a population density 54 people per square kilometre.
+Laikipia County has a total population of 518,560, of whom 259,440 are males, 259,102 females and 18 intersex persons.
+There are 149,271 households with an average household size of 3.4 persons per household and a population density of 54 people per square kilometre.